dougeby/IntuneDocs/intune/windows-enroll.md

 |CNAME|EnterpriseEnrollment.company_domain.com|EnterpriseEnrollment-s.manage.microsoft.com| 1 hour|
 |CNAME|EnterpriseRegistration.company_domain.com|EnterpriseRegistration.windows.net|1 hour|

-If you have more than one UPN suffix, you need to create one CNAME for each domain name and point each one to EnterpriseEnrollment-s.manage.microsoft.com.
-For example, users at Contoso use the following as their email/UPN:
+If the company uses more than one UPN suffix, you need to create one CNAME for each domain name and point each one to EnterpriseEnrollment-s.manage.microsoft.com.
+For example, users at Contoso use the following formats as their email/UPN:

 - name@contoso.com
 - name@us.contoso.com